 When you have finished this, click on the mask for your ‘Dispersion’ layer.
 We will now start adding the ‘ashes’.

-Invert your Brush tool colour from black to white by clicking ‘x’.
+Invert your Brush tool color from black to white by clicking ‘x’.
 Now you can start revealing the bits you dragged out.
 Play around with this bit by changing brush sizes.
 You might also want to add a brush with the opacity reduced to fine-tune your effect.

 Once you are happy with the dispersion effect you’ve created, you can further refine the image.